marcelpatrick/create-a-new-external-isaaclab-project/README.md

                         ├───agents
                         └───mdp
 ```
+.
+External projects also come with template tasks by default:

-The generated folder (path: `"C:\Users\[YOUR USER]\MyIsaacLabProject\source\MyIsaacLabProject\MyIsaacLabProject\tasks\manager_based\MyIsaacLabProject"`) actually contains the cartpole task.
-Template manager automatically generates this task by default for testing purposes.
+.
+The generated folder (path: `"C:\Users\[YOUR USER]\MyIsaacLabProject\source\MyIsaacLabProject\MyIsaacLabProject\tasks\manager_based\MyIsaacLabProject"`) contains some template tasks
-- Rename this folder to `cartpole` for consistency - as we will add other tasks to the folder structure.

  # 2. Install the Project

- Now that you have downloaded the templated project, you need to install it.
+ - Now that you have downloaded the templated project, you need to install it.
+ - The IsaacLab project comes with a template train.py script that is responsible for training any tasks with Reinforcement Learning.
+However, you need to specify which task it needs to train.
+You do it by passing the taskID.
+But for train.py to find the taskID for your custom task, your external project (containing your custom task) needs to be installed.

  Inside your project folder, run: `C:\Users\[YOUR USER]\[YOUR PROJECT NAME]>` `python -m pip install -e source/[YOUR PROJECT NAME]` - eg: `C:\Users\[YOUR USER]\MyIsaacLabProject>` `python -m pip install -e source/MyIsaacLabProject`

- - This installs your project as a Python package in your local Python environment (`env_isaaclab` in this example) - making your project's code discoverable by Python and importable as a library.  `pip install -e` adds your project folder to Python's search path within that specific conda environment.
+ - This installs your project as a Python package in your local Python environment (`env_isaaclab` in this example) - making your project's code discoverable by Python and importable as a library.
+   - `pip install -e` adds your project folder to Python's search path within that specific conda environment.
 Now Python knows: "when someone imports your_project, look in `/path/to/your/project`"
- - The installation process registers the tasks inside the task folder (and any new task added there) so that train.py (inside the script folder) can import and run them.
+ - The installation process makes all tasks inside the task folder (including your custom task) importable by the train.py script.
- - Because my project is registered in the python env, you now can have train.py import the tasks inside the task folder: inside train.py (in your external project) you will see `import MyIsaacLabProject.tasks`
+   - Inside `"C:\Users\[YOUR USER]\MyIsaacLabProject6\scripts\rsl_rl\train.py"` you will see `import MyIsaacLabProject.tasks`.
+   - This triggers `gym.register()` which registers your task in Gymnasium, allowing it to be found by the IsaacLab RL train.py script.
+ - When you run `train.py --task=Template-MyIsaacLabProject-Direct-v0`, it looks that task ID up in Gymnasium's registry, builds the registered env, and trains it.
+- Summary: `external project creation > project installation > makes it discoverable inside your Python env > allows it to be imported in train.py > at runtime, this import triggers gym.register() > registers task on Gymnasium > allows it to be found and trained by the train.py script.`

 - List available environments with `C:\Users\[YOUR USER]\[YOUR PROJECT NAME]>python scripts/list_envs.py` : `python scripts/list_envs.py`
 - you should see your project and tasks listed